jevandezande/spectra/README.md

 [![Codecov](https://codecov.io/gh/jevandezande/spectra/branch/master/graph/badge.svg)](https://codecov.io/gh/jevandezande/spectra)

 Spectra is a utility for analyzing and plotting various 1D spectra seen in chemistry.
-It currently supports GC, HPLC, MS, FTIR, and UV-Vis.
-Spectra can be be subjected to various algebraic manipulations, while facile integration allows for the plotting of a peaks progress over time using `progress()`.
+It currently supports GC, HPLC, MS, NMR, FTIR, Raman, UV-Vis, and XRD.
+Spectra can be be subjected to various algebraic manipulations and integrated across slices, allowing for the plotting of a peaks progress over time using `progress()`.
+Curve fitting can be performed, with intelligent guesses implemented for a few different spectra types.
 Various utilities for plotting Spectra are available, along with a large range of ways to adjust the output figures.

 Currently, only data in CSVs is supported.